Msahoo24/TonaFlow1.0/README.md

 To maximize access, TonaFlow only accepts data from a `.csv` or `.xlsx`.
 These are ubiquitous file types used by the majority of systems.

-The contents of your file should follow the following format, with the first column being time, and the second column being measurement:
+The contents of your file should follow the following format, with the first column being time in seconds, and the second column being measurement:

 <div align=center>